Funding

 BayTrust Coach Development Scholarship

 A scholarship that recognises the coaching volunteers within the Bay of Plenty community.
 It is designed to assist coaches to further develop their skills ie: obtain a formal qualification.
 It’s envisaged that the development opportunity of the coach should have a significant impact on or be passed onto their respective communities past completion.
+Applications are currently CLOSED.

 Alternative funding